yihui/yihui.org/content/en/2018-08-09-make-active-binding.md

 ## A toy implementation of Shiny

-Active bindings can be a lot of fun to play with, simply because a function is executed no matter you try to obtain or set the value of an object.
+Active bindings can be a lot of fun to play with, simply because a function is executed no matter if you try to obtain or set the value of an object.
 When you have a function, you have the full control of the world.
 I have shown an example of brushing a scatterplot in the paper I mentioned in the beginning of this post.
 Next I'm going to show a super naive implementation of [Shiny](https://shiny.rstudio.com) based on active bindings.

 ```r
 input  = new.env()